 - A mandate to continue to lead with equity and prioritize serving communities who have been historically underserved, as well as people with mobility challenges.

 - Concerns about station placements and their proximity to critical public services.

 - Concerns about quick intersection signals and pedestrian crossing times.

 We used this feedback to refine design concepts for RapidRide I Line.
 Community input helps shape a RapidRide I Line that works best for everyone.
 Thank you for your continued participation and feedback throughout Metro’s design phases.

 Routes 169 and 180 (now combined to form the new Route 160) had some of the highest rates of ridership retention in the entire Metro system during the pandemic.
 Route 160 has been one of our top performing routes in all time periods—morning, afternoon, evening, and weekends—through the pandemic.

 In an analysis performed in 2019, over two-thirds of Route 169 riders, likely future RapidRide I Line riders, use the route to transfer to or from other transit service including the RapidRide F line, Sound Transit’s Sounder Train and Sound Transit buses.

-Improvement to Metro’s service in South King County will serve both existing and future communities in Auburn, Kent and Renton.
+Improvement to transit service in south King County will serve both existing and future communities in Auburn, Kent, and Renton.